This website uses cookies

 No. Each business is unique and will have different drivers for seeking to change its legal regulator.
 The outcome may also be different.
 Many firms look to incorporate corporate, finance and governance changes.
 However, two standard business models have emerged:

-The hive off model has been adopted:
+The Hive-Off model has been adopted:

 1. as part of a wider succession or reward programme to expand the group structure;